NeverWitness/tech-fee-system/docs/en-US/technology-fee/dynamic-change.md

 * Agriculture
 * Basic industry

-In these sectors:
+In these industries:

-* Technologies are widely diffused
+* Technology is already widely diffused
-* Technology fees are low
+* Technological value is highly dispersed
-* Changes occur slowly
+* It rarely appears as a distinct component in prices

 ---

-### 2. High-Tech Industries
+### 2. High-Technology Industries

 Examples include:

-* Electronics manufacturing
+* Precision manufacturing
-* Precision industries
+* Electronics

-In these sectors:
+In these industries:

-* Technological change is rapid
+* Technological updates are frequent
-* Technology fees vary significantly over time
+* The evolution of technological value across stages is more pronounced

 ---